-Manaslu is derived from Sanskrit word ‘Manasa’ meaning ‘Intecllect’ or ‘Soul’.
+Manaslu is derived from the Sanskrit word ‘Manasa’ meaning ‘Intecllect’ or ‘Soul’.
 Also, the mountain is called as “Mountain Of The Spirit”.
-Local call it ‘Kang Pungyen’ because it is above Pungyen Gompa.
+Locals call it ‘Kang Pungyen’ because it is above Pungyen Gompa.

 If you are here then, you have heard praises of the beauty of the Manaslu region.
 What it feels like to compass the World's 8th highest mountain.
 Here, we have provided complete guidelines before your trek to Manaslu Circuit and Tsum Valley.

 Planning to go trekking in the Manaslu region?
 Excellent choice.
 Manaslu Circuit Trek with Tsum Valley leads to the off-the-beaten trail to the hidden valley of Tsum and around the world’s 8th highest mountain, Mt.
 Manaslu (8,163m).

 Manaslu Circuit Trekking route is spread over 230 Kilometers (143miles) in the remote northern part of Nepal to the Tibet border gaining a maximum elevation of 5160 meters (16929 Feet) at the top of the Larke La Pass, then down to Annapurna Circuit Maian trail at Dharapani.

 If you are planning to trek in the Manaslu region then, your main reason might be less crowd and astounding beauty.
 Plus, it has different characteristics than any other trekking trail.
 In addition to Tsum Valley, you might want to spend the rest of your life in the Himalayas.